 Bachelor of Arts or Bachelor of Science (B.A., B.S.)

-Legal studies students may earn bachelor of arts (B.A.) or bachelor of science (B.S.) degree or a postbaccalaureate certificate.
+Legal studies students may earn a bachelor of arts (B.A.) or bachelor of science (B.S.) degree.
 The B.A. requires third semester proficiency in a foreign language.
 The B.S. requires completion of courses in statistics and research methods.
 A minor, not approved by the ABA, is also available.